Smoke Alarms

 Be a home fire escape planner

 - Make a map of your home.
 Mark a door and a window that can be used to get out of every room.
-(Download the Home Fire Esacpe Plan (PDF, 632 KB) provided by National Fire Protection Associatoin.)
+(Download the Home Fire Escape Plan (PDF, 632 KB) provided by National Fire Protection Association.)

 - Choose a meeting place outside in front of your home.
 This is where everyone can meet once they’ve escaped.
 Draw a picture of your outside meeting place on your escape plan.